justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

 ### LTR examples

-Here are some examples of Textareas in left-to-right context:
+Here are some examples of textareas in a left-to-right context:

 {% contentLayout %}
   {% contentItem %}